ietf-wg-acme/acme/draft-ietf-acme-acme.md

 orders submitted by the client.

-If a CA wishes to allow pre-authorization within ACME, it can offer a "new authorization" resource in its directory by adding the key "new-authz" with a URL for the new authorization resource.
+If a CA wishes to allow pre-authorization within ACME, it can offer a "new authorization" resource in its directory by adding the field "new-authz" with a URL for the new authorization resource.

 To request authorization for an identifier, the client sends a POST request to